-Professor Barry Golding AM is, to June 2018, an Adjunct Professor in adult and community education of Federation University Australia.
+Professor Barry Golding AM is, to June 2021, Professor (Adjunct) in adult and community education of Federation University Australia.
 From 2011-13 he was Associate Dean, Research, School of Education & Arts at University of Ballarat, Australia; leader of the RAVE (Researching Adult & Vocational Education) Group, Manager of the ‘Men’s learning beyond the workplace’ International Research.

 In June 2015 Dr Golding became an honorary Adjunct Professor of Federation University Australia for a three year term (June 2015-June 2018).